Berger International Legal Studies Program

 Today, the ongoing activities of the Berger International Legal Studies Program are administered through the Clarke Center for International and Comparative Legal Studies, established in 2002 by a gift from Jack G. Clarke ‘52 and Dorothea Clarke.

-In addition to the ongoing activities of the Berger program, Clarke Center staff work to develop new programs, administer projects, and coordinate activities with other Law School programs that have an international focus, including the Clarke Initiative for Law and Development in the Middle East and North Africa, Clarke Program in East Asian Law & Culture, the Graduate Legal Studies Program, externship and internship programs, the International Human Rights Clinic, and the Avon Global Center for Women and Justice.
+In addition to the ongoing activities of the Berger program, Clarke Center staff work to develop new programs, administer projects, and coordinate activities with other Law School programs that have an international focus, including the Clarke Initiative for Law and Development in the Middle East and North Africa, Clarke Program in East Asian Law & Culture, the Graduate Legal Studies Program, and internationally focused clinics.